xLydianSoftware/aix/README.md

-# AIX - AI Extensions for Claude Code
+# AIX - AI eXtensions for quantitative development

 Collection of MCP servers, agents, and extensions for quantitative development/research with Qubx.